JohnDanz/augur-core-changes/README.md

 data currency

 data winningOutcomeContract

+data controller
 ```
-The `wallet` contract has two data structures, `currency` and `winningOutcomeContract`.
+The `wallet` contract has three data structures, `currency`, `winningOutcomeContract`, and `controller`. `controller` is set to the `controller.se` contract address.
+The `controller` contract is used to modify existing contracts in Augur based on proposed changes and a vote by `REP` holders and also manages the whitelist for Augur.
 The `currency` is the token address of the currency held within this wallet.
 The `winningOutcomeContract` is the contract address for either `oneWinningOutcomePayouts` or `twoWinningOutcomePayouts` depending on the market and how many winning outcomes are possible.
 The `wallet` contract is intended to be used to hold funds for branches, events, and markets in various sub-currencies.

 ### wallet methods: